trakt/script.trakt/README.md

 #### Translations

-- Translations are done via the Transifex project of Kodi.
-If you want to support translation efforts, read [this](http://kodi.wiki/view/Translation_System) and look for script-trakt under the XBMC Addons project in Transifex.
+Translation for this add-on is done via WebLate @ https://kodi.weblate.cloud/ If you are interested in helping translate this add-on, you can find out how to register @ https://forum.kodi.tv/showthread.php?tid=363132

+Please do not open pull requests for translations, these will be closed as they cannot be reviewed by the language teams.

 ### Thanks